ibm-cloud-docs/ibm-cloud-provider-for-terraform/provider/internet-services-resources.md

 Create, update, or delete a global load balancer.
 {: shortdesc}

-The IBM Cloud Terraform Provider plug-in does not support the setup of a region pool for a global load balancer.
+The IBM Cloud Terraform Provider plug-in does not support the set up of a region pool for a global load balancer.
 {: note}

 ### Sample Terraform code